-Autism spectrum disorder is a developmental disorder often characterised by problems with social interaction and communication, as well as restricted, repetitive patterns of behaviour, interests or activities.
+Autism Spectrum Disorder is a developmental disorder often characterised by problems with social interaction and communication, as well as restricted, repetitive patterns of behaviour, interests or activities.
 The magnitude and severity of the symptoms can vary widely for individuals.
-A person with a functional impairment caused by this condition would be assessed according to their presenting symptoms.
+A person with a functional impairment caused by this condition would be assessed under the table/s relevant to the impacted function.
 For example:

-It is important not to rate the same functional impairment twice and a person therefore must not be assessed under Table 5, Table 7 and Table 9, but under one of either Table 5 or Table 7 or Table 9.
+To avoid double counting, it is important not to rate the same functional impairment more than once.
+This means a person therefore should not be assessed under Table 5, Table 7 and Table 9, but under one of either Table 5 or Table 7 or Table 9.

-A person with chronic fatigue syndrome (myalgic encephalomyelitis) may experience a range of symptoms including persistent fatigue, impaired short-term memory or concentration, muscle or joint pain, and unrefreshing sleep.
+A person with chronic fatigue syndrome (also known as myalgic encephalomyelitis) may experience a range of symptoms including persistent fatigue, impaired short-term memory or concentration, muscle or joint pain, and unrefreshing sleep.
 A person with this condition may have functional impairments in a number of areas, depending on their presenting symptoms.
-In such cases, assessors should use all of the relevant Tables.
+In such cases all relevant tables should be used.
 For example:

-If assistance is required to determine the functional impairments caused by this condition, assessors should seek clarification and advice from the person's treating doctor and/or the Health Professional Advisory Unit.
+If assistance is required to determine the functional impairments caused by this condition, clarification and advice can be sought from a person's treating doctor and/or the HPAU.

-If it is unclear how chronic pain should be rated to avoid double counting, the claim should be discussed with the Health Professional Advisory Unit.
+If it is unclear how chronic pain should be rated to avoid double counting, the claim should be referred to the HPAU.

-A person with diabetes mellitus that is fully treated but poorly controlled may experience a range of functional impairments.
-In such cases, assessors should use all of the relevant Tables.
+A person with diabetes mellitus that is fully treated and fully stabilised may experience a range of functional impairments.
+In such cases, all relevant tables should be used.
 For example:

 A person with epilepsy may experience seizures where they have involuntary loss or altered state of consciousness.
-This condition is rated under Table 15 (Functions of Consciousness if it is fully diagnosed, fully treated and fully stabilised.
+This condition is primarily rated on Table 15 Functions of Consciousness if it is fully diagnosed, fully treated and fully stabilised.
 The tables have severity and frequency built into the rating descriptors.
-For example the descriptor for 20 points on Table 15 includes:
+For example, the descriptor for 20 points on Table 15 includes:

 |Fluctuating mental health conditions||

-If a person's mental health condition has been stabilised as episodic or fluctuating (as may be the case with conditions such as bipolar affective disorder), the assessor should apply the rating that reflects the overall functional impact of the impairments, taking into account the severity, duration and frequency of the episodes should be applied.
+If a person's mental health condition has been stabilised as episodic or fluctuating (as may be the case with conditions such as bipolar affective disorder), the rating that reflects the overall functional impact of the condition, taking into account the severity, duration and frequency of the episodes should be applied.
 Refer to the irritable bowel syndrome case study below for more detail on assessing conditions that have been stabilised as episodic or fluctuating.

 People with mental health conditions may not have good self-awareness of their impairment and may not be able to accurately describe its effects.
-In determining the functional impact of mental health conditions, Table 5 (Mental Health Function) instructs assessors to consider information from a wide range of sources and not to rely solely on a person's presentation on the day of the assessment should not be solely relied upon.
+In determining the functional impact of mental health conditions, Table 5 - Mental Health Function instructs assessors to consider information from a wide range of sources and a person's presentation on the day of the assessment should not be solely relied upon.

 A person living with HIV (PLHIV) may present with a range of co-morbidities and functional impairments, even where their condition is fully diagnosed, treated and stabilised.
 The magnitude and severity of symptoms and side effects from treatment can vary widely for individuals.
-In the assessment of a person living with HIV, assessors should apply all of the relevant Tables.
+In the assessment of a person living with HIV, all relevant tables should be applied.
 For example:

 Fully treated hypertension usually does not result in functional impairment.
-Where hypertension results in no functional impact, a rating of zero under Table 1 should be assigned.
+Where hypertension results in no or minimal functional impact, a rating of zero under Table 1 should be assigned.

-If severe and untreated hypertension has resulted in other fully diagnosed, treated and stabilised secondary conditions, such as damage to the eyes, kidneys or heart, the functional impacts of these conditions should be rated under the relevant Tables (e.g. Table 12 - Visual Function and Table 1 - Functions requiring Physical Exertion and Stamina).
+If severe and treatment resistant hypertension has resulted in other fully diagnosed, treated and stabilised secondary conditions, such as damage to the eyes, kidneys or heart, the functional impacts of these conditions should be rated under the relevant tables.
+For example:

-The functional impact of permanent malignancy is variable depending on the body parts or systems involved, the nature and effectiveness of treatment, and the extent or stage of the disease.
-In the assessment of a person with malignancy, assessors should apply all of the relevant Tables.
+The functional impact of permanent malignancy is variable depending on the body parts or systems involved the nature and effectiveness of treatment, and the extent or stage of the disease.
+In the assessment of a person with malignancy, all relevant tables should be applied, while avoiding double-counting.

-People who have terminal malignancy, where the average life of a patient with the condition is 24 months or less and there is a significant reduction in work capacity within this period, are manifestly qualified for DSP.
+People who have terminal malignancy, where the average life expectancy of a patient is more likely than not to be 24 months or less and there is a significant reduction in work capacity within this period, are manifestly qualified for DSP.

-If the migraines do not result in a loss of consciousness but the person experiences impairment to neurological or cognitive function, then Table 7 - Brain Function can be used.
-For example severe pain may impair the person's ability with regard to attention and concentration or comprehension.
+If a person experiences impairment to neurological or cognitive function, then Table 7 - Brain Function can be used.
+For example, severe pain may impair the person's abilities with regard to attention and concentration or comprehension.

 |Miscellaneous ear/nose/throat conditions||

-Functional impairments resulting from ear, nose and throat conditions would be commonly assessed using Table 8 (Communication Function) and Table 11 - Hearing and Other Functions of the Ear.
+Functional impairments resulting from ear, nose and throat conditions would be commonly assessed using Table 8 - Communication Function and Table 11 - Hearing and Other Functions of the Ear.
 For example:

 Morbid obesity (class III obesity) in adults is defined as a body mass index (BMI) of equal to or greater than 40 kg/m2.
 A BMI of greater than or equal to 40 is generally considered to be incompatible with long term good health, however, does not necessarily correlate with significant functional impact.
 The functional impact of morbid obesity may range from minimal to very significant.
-In the assessment of a person with morbid obesity, assessors should apply the Tables relevant to the area of function affected.
+In the assessment of a person with morbid obesity, the tables relevant to the area of function affected should be applied.
 For example:

 Where morbid obesity results in no functional impact, a rating of zero under Table 1 should be assigned.

-A person with multiple sclerosis (MS) may experience a range of symptoms and symptoms from MS can vary between people.
-In the assessment of a person with MS, assessors should apply all of the relevant Tables.
+A person with MS may experience a range of symptoms and symptoms from MS can vary between people.
+In the assessment of a person with MS, all relevant tables should be applied.
 For example: